BFC, IBCLC, LC, CBC, CLC… Confused about the differences?

 Part of the confusion comes from the differences between training and certification.

 Training is the learning that you do in a course.
 The organization offering the training decides on the length of the course and the topics to be covered.
 Because there is no recognized standard for lactation specialist training, each course is very different.
 Training may also be “on the job” training like an apprenticeship.
+Some courses offer certification in addition to training, while others offer only training.
+Some education programs will be more of an introduction, while others will be very comprehensive.
+One guideline is to look at the number of hours of education that are provided, together with the course syllabus.
+Be aware though that a syllabus does not necessarily tell you how in-depth the topic is addressed.

 An International Board Certified Lactation Consultant (IBCLC) is a recognition of education and experience.
 The IBCLC designation is awarded by the International Board of Lactation Consultant Examiners (IBLCE).
 The IBLCE does not provide training of any kind.
 They review the experience and education of an individual to determine whether it meets their standards and run an exam to assess knowledge.
 The education or training taken must be through another organization, be specific to lactation, and at least 90 hours in length.
-Childbirth International’s Lactation certification program meets these requirements and can be used for the lactation education component determined by the IBLCE (in Pathway 1 and Pathway 3).
+Childbirth International’s Lactation Counselor training and certification program meets these requirements and can be used for the lactation education component determined by the IBLCE (in Pathway 1 and Pathway 3).
 The IBLCE does not recommend or review training programs.

 - Carry out a survey of local lactation services

-- Complete a reflective assignment
+- Complete two reflective communication assignments

 - Respond to lactation case studies